 Tutorial: Batch Processing

-Batch processing, also known as group operations, can process one or more files and take the following actions:
+Batch processing can process one or more files and take the following actions:

 - Normalize audio data